 Method

-Heat oil and when heated, fry spices for 1-2 mins.
+Heat oil and when heated, fry spices for a min.

-Add curry paste and stir in between until aromatic and the oil starts to float.
+Add curry paste and cook until aromatic and oil splits.

-Once the koftas are done, off the heat, add yogurt and stir into the curry.
+Once the koftas are cooked, off the heat and gently combine in yogurt.

 In my ex company's canteen, they always serve curry mutton on Thursday.